N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments

 {\parskip=5pt \textit{Task}:} In each episode, we randomly arrange elementary shapes, namely rectangles and ellipses, on an empty map.
 Each obstacle is placed on a regular grid, offset by a random number drawn from a normal distribution, and placed in a random orientation.
 The obstacle's width, breadth, and height are drawn from a uniform distribution.
 An example of such a map is depicted in \figref{fig:train_task}.
 Given the obstacle map, we set a goal reaching task by sampling a random start pose, random initial joint values, and a random goal position within a distance of \SI{0.5}{\meter} to \SI{5} {\meter} from the start.

 While procedurally generated environments have proven very powerful to learn robust policies, they come with their challenges.
 In particular, we have to ensure that the generated task is solvable.
 For this, we follow a simple heuristic and reject any goal for which no valid path can be found in a map with an inflation radius of \SI{0.4}{\meter}.
 While more elaborate methods such as curricula~\cite{klink2020self} and adversarial environment generation~\cite{dennis2020emergent} have shown promising results, we found it not just simpler but also more effective to directly randomize and maximize the diversity of the environment and goals.
-During training, we simply integrate the robot kinematics over time, allowing us to generate data very quickly and without relying on a complex simulator.
-We will refer to this as \textit{analytical environment} throughout the remainder of the paper.
+During training, we simply integrate the robot kinematics over time \myworries{and directly use the inverse kinematics solutions as next joint values for the arm}, allowing us to generate data very quickly and without relying on a complex simulator.
+We will refer to this as \textit{analytical environment} throughout the remainder of the paper. \myworries{In all other environments the inverse kinematics solutions are used as a goal for the low-level arm controllers.}